usaee/CSE310/Module1/README.txt

 Description:
 -------------------------------------------------------------------------------------------------------
-The dataset being analyzed is a collection of data that was recorded from a fitbit.
+The dataset being analyzed is a collection of data that was recorded from a fitbit device of 30 different users.
 The data has been written to a CSV file and contains columns with the following names:
 Id, ActivityDate, ActivityDay, TotalSteps, TotalDistance, TrackerDistance, LoggedActivitiesDistance, VeryActiveDistance, ModeratelyActiveDistance, LightActiveDistance, SedentaryActiveDistance, VeryActiveMinutes, FairlyActiveMinutes,